kstenschke/doShell/README.md

 This project is a compiler for transpiling and running ShellDo scripts.

+shellDo script enriches shell script with a vocabulary of commands, that invoke existing tools (foremost) to simulate UI interactions.
+Translated into "vanilla" shell script, the commands resolve to more complex scripts, that vary by target platform.
-shellDo script enriches shell script with a vocabulary of specialized commands, mainly for UI interaction automation. that invoke existing tools (foremost) to simulate UI interactions which in "vanilla" by providing new commands that translate into pre-scripted shell-script methods.
-Furthermore shellDo script enriches shell script with commands for increased authoring convenience, e.g. allowing imports of code from separated files and use of runtime macros.
+Furthermore shellDo script enriches shell script with for increased authoring convenience, e.g. allowing imports of code from separated files and use of runtime macros.

 Possible automations are: launching and switching among applications and